Non-equilibrium almost-stationary states and linear response for gapped quantum systems: The space-time adiabatic theorem

 and $P_*(t) K(t)P_*(t) = 0$.
 The coefficients $h^\delta_\mu(t)$ of the effective Hamiltonian generating the dynamics within $\Xi_{*,\timedom}$ are quasi-local operators that commute with $P_*(t)$.
 Thus, for $\rho_0 = P_*(t_0)$ the unique solution of \eqref{effectiveTrans0} is $P_*(t)$ and the effective Hamiltonian $\sum_{\mu=0}^n \epsi^\mu h_\mu^{ \delta}(t)$ is irrelevant.

-Our main results are now stated in two steps.
+Our main results are now stated in three steps.
 Proposition~\ref{proposition:Adi} contains the detailed properties of the super-adiabatic state that solves the time-dependent Schr\"odinger equation up to a small and quasi-local residual term.
-The adiabatic theorem, Theorem~\ref{theorem:Adi}, asserts that the super-adiabatic state and the actual solution of the time-dependent Schr\"odinger equation are close in the sense that they agree on expectations for quasi-local densities up to terms asymptotically smaller than any power of $\epsi^{-1}$.
+The adiabatic theorem, Theorem~\ref{theorem:Adi}, asserts that the super-adiabatic state and the actual solution of the time-dependent Schr\"odinger equation are close in the sense that they agree on expectations for quasi-local observables up to terms asymptotically smaller than any power of $\epsi $.
+Finally, in Proposition~\ref{proposition:expand} we determine the asymptotic expansion of the NEASS.